PakaOxO/drawingTemplate_JS/README.md

                      , Add image saving feature.
 Now you can save your painting Jan 12, Update Script, Add features.
-                        - Now you can clear your canvas to initial condition
+                        - Now you can clear your canvas to initial condition Jan 15, Update Script, Add More menu with drop-up animation Jan 16, Update Script, Add feature
+                        - Now you can change your palette color with colorpicker, new button, left-side of palette color